Share on ThriftyFunCheck out these photos. Click at right to share your own photo in this guide.

 By Jess from Hillsboro, OR

 Sunrise on the water was taken on March 2010 at Ft.
 Loudon Lake in Loudon, TN.
 I was able to capture this beautiful sunrise on the water with my camera.
-I take the camera with me everywhere as you never know when you catch that perfect shot.
-This is one of those sunrises that you don't always get to see and was one of my favorites to photograph.

 The view from our balcony at sunrise the beginning of November.
 There are people that think that the desert is not a beautiful place.
 I disagree.
 The first photo was taken just as the sun started to rise, The second one was taken just after it topped the mountain.

 Here are two beautiful pictures of the beauty of sunrise here in Virginia.
 It is so lovely every morning and I just had to share these.
-Hope you enjoy them.
-We get up each morning with this beauty above us.

 Looking like a keyhole to peer through to see the universe The sun is in seconds rising to shine upon the earth.
 Sharing peace before the turmoil of the day with bright hopes of kindnesses to others.